-Section 3 amends RCW 49.17.020 to include new definitions for industry and risk classification.
+Section 3 amends RCW 49.17.020 to include a definition for risk classification.

 Section 4 adds a new section to RCW 49.17 that indicates the Department of Labor and Industries (L&I) may adopt rules to prevent musculoskeletal injuries and disorders for an industry or risk class, subject to the limits in this section.
 Those limits include: